RonyTrespalacios/chatbot-your-files/README.md

     npx supabase functions deploy
     ```

-1. Apply the migration to our local database.
+1. How to apply the migration to our local database.

     ```bash
     npx supabase migration up